Do1e

 :::

-Download applications from Synology's official website: Enterprise Cloud | Synology Drive_Private Cloud_Access Data Anytime_Multi-Person Collaboration | Synology Inc.
+Download the application from Synology's official website: Enterprise Cloud | Synology Drive_Private Cloud_Access Data Anytime_Multi-Person Collaboration | Synology Inc.

 Or access directly via the web: https://nas.njucite.cn:5001